wookey-project/ewok-kernel/doc/faq_general.rst

    compiled code

 .. danger::
-   Do **not** use recursive code on userspace applications.
-Embedded systems are not recursive friendly, as the amount of stack memory is highly reduced
+   Do **not** use recursive code in userspace applications.
+Embedded systems are not friendly with recursion, as the amount of stack memory is highly reduced

 What is NUMSLOTS and how to know the number of slots an application needs?
 --------------------------------------------------------------------------

-The NUMSLOTS option of an application specify the number of memory slots of the flash section dedicated to userspace applications is requested by the application.
+The NUMSLOTS option of an application specifies the number of memory slots of the flash section dedicated to userspace applications that are required by the application.

-In both DFU and FW mode, there is 8 memory slots, as the MPU is able to handle 8 subregions for a given memory region.
+In both DFU and FW mode, there are 8 memory slots, as the MPU is able to handle 8 subregions for a given memory region.
 As a consequence, the total number of slots of the total number of applications of a given mode (DFU or FW) must not exceed 8.